coltoneshaw/3cpm/README.md

 # Initial Setup

 1. Download the latest release for your OS from the sidebar.
-    - Depending on how you're downloading this file you could get
+    - Depending on how you're downloading this file you could get an unsafe file warning.
+For more information read [Why should I trust this?](#why-should-i-trust-this) and [Unsafe File Warning](#unsafe-file-warning).
 2. Run the installer on your computer (or a local VM)
 3. Add your API keys to the application, run `Test API keys`
     - The API keys should be **read-only** access in 3C to bots / smart trades / accounts